Skip to main content

 • “What functions handle user authentication?”

 query_type: SearchType enum specifying the search mode.
 Defaults to GRAPH_COMPLETION for conversational AI responses. user: User context for data access permissions.
 Uses default if None. datasets: Dataset name(s) to search within.
 Searches all accessible if None.
+Name lookup is limited to datasets owned by the searching user.
+For shared datasets the user can access but does not own, use dataset_ids instead.

 • Single dataset: “research_papers”